Aisuko/notebooks/README.md

 All these notebooks have been completed running on the [Kaggle](https://www.kaggle.com/aisuko/code) platform.
 With the free GPUs.
 Some of the notebooks use a single GPU P100, some of notebooks use double GPU T4x2, others use CPUs.

+> Note: Some of the large size notebooks like [Topic Modeling with BERTopic](nlp/sentence-similarity/clustering/topic-modeling-with-bertopic.ipynb) may not be able to show the complete version on the preview of Github.
+You can open it in the Kaggle platform by clicking the link in the notebook's title.

 # This project is interested in

 I want to use of deep neural networks to do GenAI on consumer-grade hardware for researching.